stevecrozz/lithostech.com/_posts/2024-11-29-diving-into-flume-water-monitor.markdown

 one function, the LLM called out an interest in a particular value at the end of a long summary:

-In essence, this function applies a series of bitwise operations and conditional logic to an input array of uints.
-It appears to be performing some kind of transformation on the array, possibly related to encryption or hashing (based on the use of shifts, XORs, and a constant like 0x9e377900, which is commonly associated with hash functions like MurmurHash).
+> In essence, this function applies a series of bitwise operations and
+> conditional logic to an input array of uints.
+It appears to be performing
+> some kind of transformation on the array, possibly related to encryption or
+> hashing (based on the use of shifts, XORs, and a constant like 0x9e377900,
+> which is commonly associated with hash functions like MurmurHash).

-ChatGPT had some other guesses as to which encryption algorithm this might be.
+The LLM had some other guesses as to which encryption algorithm this might be.
 They were all wrong, but it was correct to be interested in this value.
 It was paying attention to the right thing.
-It turns out this value is approximately the fractional part of the golden ratio, and this particular approximation is used in the Gimli permutation.
-The Gimli permutation is used in LibHydrogen, a somewhat popular cryptography library.
+It turns out this value is approximately the fractional part of the golden ratio, and this particular approximation is used in the [Gimli permutation](https://gimli.cr.yp.to/).
+The Gimli permutation is used in [LibHydrogen](https://github.com/jedisct1/libhydrogen), a somewhat popular cryptography library.
 Its lightweight properties make it a pretty good match for the capabilities of the hardware and demands of this application.
 Further analysis of constants defined in LibHydrogen and the decompiled bridge software confirm this is indeed the library used for encrypting and decrypting MQTT packets.

 {%
   responsive_image path: static/img/full/2024/ghidra-found-secretbox-setup.png